 Ideally, students would work at their own pace either in class or outside of class.
 The game supports learners of varying typing ability, dynamically adjusting difficulty based on how well players are with accuracy and speed.
-That said, however, there's no initial lesson for someone who’s never touched a keyboard, which means there’s no instruction for how to place hands on the keyboard for effective touch typing, etc. Teachers can provide this initial training and then use the game to let students practice a few weeks later.Continue reading Show less
+That said, however, there's no initial lesson for someone who’s never touched a keyboard, which means there's no instruction for how to place hands on the keyboard for effective touch-typing, etc. Teachers can provide this initial training and then use the game to let students practice a few weeks later.Continue reading Show less

 Epistory is broken up into chapters, each representing a new section of land and an element (fire, ice, lightning, and air) to unlock.
-Some objects or insects can only be dealt with by toggling their corresponding element in typing mode.
+Some objects or insects can be dealt with only by toggling their corresponding element in typing mode.
 Each successful word typed gives players experience points, which can be used to unlock more land.
-At various tiers of experience, players gain 2 points to spend on power-ups such as making ice words slow down incoming insects.Continue reading Show less
+At various tiers of experience, players gain two points to spend on power-ups such as making ice words slow down incoming insects.Continue reading Show less

 Epistory starts off relatively slow, letting players get the hang of things before making them face more challenging sequences where lots of insects appear at once -- or asking them to solve interesting puzzles by stepping on the right spots in the right sequence.
 The build-up is actually maybe a bit too slow, as the game feels bloated in the middle; players just wander around trying to unlock more land.
-While the developers claim the difficulty automatically adjusts to players’ skill levels, the end game felt extremely difficult to type fast enough to kill all the incoming insects.
+While the developers claim the difficulty automatically adjusts to players' skill levels, the endgame felt extremely difficult (you have to type fast enough to kill all the incoming insects).
 A true novice to typing would likely have a terrible time once past the initial parts of the game.